All About Liver Cancer

 There are a number of benign liver tumors.
 Hemangiomas are the most common benign tumor of the liver, and occur when a benign, blood-filled tumor forms within the liver.
 Other benign tumors include adenomas (benign tumors of the hepatocytes) and focal nodular hyperplasia (a localized growth of several types of liver cells).
 Although these tumors do not invade surrounding tissues or metastasize, it is often difficult to tell the difference between benign and malignant tumors on radiographic imaging.

+When tumors originate in the liver this is primary liver cancer.
+Secondary liver tumors, or liver metastases, are cancers that originate elsewhere in the body and metastasize (spread) to the liver.
 In addition to being a common site of metastasis for cancers from other sites in the body, primary liver cancers can arise from within the liver itself.
 Cancer arising from the hepatocytes is known as hepatocellular carcinoma (HCC).
-It is the most common type of primary liver cancer and accounts for around 70% of all liver cancers.
-Cancers that arise from the bile ducts within the liver are known as cholangiocarcinomas and represent 10-20% of all liver cancers.
+It is the most common type of primary liver cancer.
 These cancers can arise from the bile ducts within the liver (known as intrahepatic cholangiocarcinomas) or from in the bile ducts as they lead away from the liver (known as extrahepatic cholangiocarcinomas).
 Other types of rare cancers can occur within the liver.
 These include hemangiosarcomas (malignant blood-filled tumors), hepatoblastoma (a rare cancer that develops in very young children), and fibrolamellar liver cancer (rare cancer that occurs in teens and young adults with no history of liver disease).

 What causes liver cancer and am I at risk?